One-day training course for frontline workers

 - Practitioners who work specifically with men in contexts where they may disclose experiences of violence, such as mental health, substance misuse, relationship counselling.

-The training starts at 9:30am and finishes at 16:30.
-Refreshments and a light lunch will be provided.
 Participants will get a copy of the ‘Toolkit for work with male victims of domestic violence’ publication.

 If you would like to join Respect to qualify for the discount on this training and on future Respect events, and to get regular updates from us, please download a membership form from our website http://respect.uk.net/membership .